kexiZeroing/kexiZeroing.github.io/src/posts/git.md

 `git switch` implements the behavior of `git checkout` when running it only against a branch name, so you can use it to switch between branches: `git switch develop`.
 While with `git checkout` you can switch to a commit and transition into a detached HEAD state, by default `git switch` does not allow that.
 You need to provide the `-d` flag: `git switch -d commit_id`.
 Another difference is that with `git checkout` you can create and switch to the new branch using the `-b` flag.
 You can do the same with the new one, but the flag is `-c`: `git switch -c new_branch`.

 `git checkout -` will checkout the previous branch.

+> HEAD doesn’t have to be a branch.
+Instead it can be a commit ID.
+Git calls this state (where HEAD is a commit ID instead of a branch) “detached HEAD state”.

 ## Another git process seems to be running in this repository
 Such problems generally occur when you execute two git commands simultaneously; maybe one from the command prompt and one from an IDE.
 Try `rm -f .git/index.lock` to delete the `index.lock` file and release the active lock.